wavescholar/enterprise_data_science/process_chapter.md

 **Code of Conduct**

-We don’t have a strict code of conduct here, but there are a few essential principles we hold dear:
+In addition to your organizations ethics and conduct standards, there are a few essential principles we hold dear:

 - Act in good faith: we are here to accomplish several goals - deliver value to the company, one another, and ourselves.
 Whenever you have a choice to make about work or how you treat a colleague, ask whether, in doing so, you further these goals.
 - Consider things from other people’s perspectives: Working on a team is hard if we expect our colleagues to do all the work of communication.
 Give people the benefit of the doubt when you disagree, and try to understand what they are really saying and why they might be doing so.